Shilajit77/ISBI-2024-Paper/README.md

 • We introduce a knowledge distillation approach with an ensemble of lightweight student models for chest x-ray diagnosis.<br>
 • We present a method where the knowledge distillation is performed not only with the help of the teacher model but also taking help from the fellow student models.
 To do this, we introduce a novel ensemble loss..<br>
 • We introduce a loss utilizing the feature maps of the teacher and each student model to help the knowledge distillation process..<br>

+## Ensemble of Students
+We introduce an ensemble of lightweight student models to perform knowledge distillation.
+The ensemble contains four students with two MobileNet-v2s and two ShuffleNet-v2s.
+These architectures reduce the computational load, making them ideal for resource-constrained environments.
+Like the teacher model, each student model has customized FC layers.
+One MobileNet-v2 has got three FC layers containing 1024, 1024, and the final classification layer (containing neurons equal to the number of classes in the dataset), respectively.
+One ShuffleNet-v2 has got similar architectural modifications.
+Another MobileNet-v2 has got three FC layers containing 1024, 512, and the final classification layer, respectively.
+The other ShuffleNet-v2 has got architectural modifications similar to the above.